eugenia1984/typescript/ts_daniel_stern/README.md

 - powerful features: classes and modules

-- integrate with Grunt (the JavaScript task runner) or Glup (automate and enhace your workflow)
+- integrate with Grunt (the JavaScript task runner) or Gulp (automate and enhace your workflow, TypeScript compiler)

 ## Is TypeScript right for you or your projects?

 - Works well for larger projects

-- Good for long term maintainance
+- Good for long term maintenance

 ---